nelsonxw/Convolutional-Neural-Network-Fine-Tuning/README.md

-# CNN Model Fine Tuning and Flower Classifications
+# CNN Model Fine-tuning and Flower Classifications

 ### Problem Statement:
 What is an effective way to satify the curiosity of a five-year old kid?
 When walking in a beautiful botanical garden with blooming flowers, how to utilize machine learning to help a human being learn the names of different flowers?